jvdneste/docker-dnsmasq/README.md

+Forked and modified to
+- base from plain alpine --> supports arm archituctures (raspberry pi)
+- start busybox syslogd (to allow sys logging if needed)
+- start plain dnsmasq (no default params)

+Write your dnsmasq.conf on the host and mount it at /etc/dnsmasq.conf

+`docker run --name dnsmasq --cap-add=NET_ADMIN --net=host -d -v dnsmasq.conf:/etc/dnsmasq.conf jvdneste/docker-dnsmasq`

+Connect to the container

+`docker exec -it dnsmasq /bin/ash`

 # docker-dnsmasq

 It's a [dnsmasq][dnsmasq] Docker image.
 It is only 6 MB in size.
 It is just an `ENTRYPOINT` to the `dnsmasq` binary.
 Can you smell what the rock is cookin'?